What sets your company apart from competitors?

 Shift focus to your customer experience (CX).

-In a recent roundtable hosted by CustomerGauge, leaders from Heineken, Coca-Cola HBC, and Anheuser-Busch told us how CX has become their new area of competitive advantage.
+In the recent roundtable below hosted by CustomerGauge, leaders from Heineken, Coca-Cola HBC, and Anheuser-Busch told us how CX has become their new area of competitive advantage.

 We heard how each brand had been transforming their distribution chain into one that’s customer-centric, leveraging the Net Promoter System to do so.

 Capturing voice of customer (VoC), and using it to drive account retention and expansion using Account Experience™ methodology (AX), has become these brands' golden ticket to healthy market-share growth in recent years.